-Pros: In addition to the same pros as listed above with the self-guided walk, your guide will bring to life the rich history and legends which I missed out on by doing a self-guided walk.
-Your guide will also point out the diverse flora and fauna that you’d likely just walk right by.
+Pros: In addition to the same advantages as listed above with the self-guided walk, your guide will bring to life the rich history and legends.
+I missed out on this by doing a self-guided walk.
+Your guide will also point out the diverse flora and fauna that you’d likely miss on your own.

 Cons: While the guided trip is reasonably priced at £1375, it is more expensive than if you did it by yourself of choose the self-guided walk.
 Still, I think it provides exceptional value.